 There are a number of benefits of planned giving for both nonprofits and donors alike.
-By making a planned gift, donors secure their own legacy while nonprofits secure the future of their organization.
+By making a planned gift, donors secure their own legacy while nonprofits secure a sustainably funded future for their organization.

 5 benefits of planned giving for nonprofits

-Nonprofit organizations with strong legacy programs are the ones that will thrive even in times of trouble.
-If you’re trying to convince your board or boss to invest in planned giving, then you’ll need to know what the benefits are and how planned giving will support your organization’s mission for years to come.
+Nonprofit organizations with strong legacy giving programs are the ones that will thrive even in times of trouble.
+If you’re trying to convince your board or boss to make new investments, then you’ll need to know the benefits of planned giving and how a robust program will support your organization’s mission for years to come.

 1. Planned gifts secure an organization’s future.

-One of the major benefits of planned gifts is that they provide a promise of future funding for an organization.
+One of the major benefits of planned gifts is that they promise future funding for an organization.
 There are many ways to give a planned gift, but they’re generally left as a bequest in a will.
-They’re also occasionally given as large sums of money that a nonprofit can either invest or get an ‘income’ from for a long period of time.
+They’re also occasionally given as large sums of money that a nonprofit can either invest or get an ‘income’ from over a long period of time.

-Nonprofits need to steward planned giving donors to remain in their wills over time.
+Nonprofits need to steward their relationships with planned giving donors to remain in their wills over time.
 However, they can still use these expected funds to plan ahead and budget for the future, including for economic crises.

 According to research from Blackbaud, some organizations receive more than 25% of their annual revenue from planned gifts.
 Blackbaud also showed that planned gifts actually increase nearly 5% every year — even during recessions when other sources of revenue decline.
-The more planned gifts an organization is able to secure, the better off they will be when there is a decrease in other giving channels.
+The more planned gifts an organization can secure, the better off it will be when there is a decrease in other giving channels.

-Plus, when the United States increased the standard deduction for taxes in 2017, it caused the first year-over-year decrease in charitable giving from individuals for the first time in over five years.
+Plus, when the United States increased the requirements for the standard tax deduction in 2017, it caused the first year-over-year decrease in charitable giving from individuals for the first time in over five years.
 By investing in legacy programs now, nonprofits will benefit from planned gifts and be better able to recoup this kind of loss in the future.

 2. Planned giving offers the highest ROI of all fundraising types.

-Another benefit of planned giving is that these gifts are generally large and bringing them in is low cost.
-Because of this, planned giving offers the biggest return on investment of all fundraising types.
+Another benefit of planned giving is that these gifts are often large but cost relatively little to secure.
+Because of this, planned giving offers the highest return on investment of all fundraising types.

-Not only do planned gifts have a high ROI, but they’re often larger than annual or capital gifts.
+Not only do planned gifts have a high ROI, but they’re often larger than other types of gifts.
 The average bequest left to a charitable organization on FreeWill is $50,424.
 The most common value of a planned gift is $5,000, well above the average online cash donation of $128.